WDI-SEA/notes/15-python/python-adjacent-topics/pi.md

 #### What else can I get?!

 There are lots of options!
 [Start here](https://opensource.com/life/16/7/top-10-Raspberry-Pi-boards) for a cool top ten list!
-It includes display boards, traffic lights, and remote controls!
+It includes display boards, traffic lights, and [remote controls for your home](https://energenie4u.co.uk/index.php/catalogue/product/ENER002-2PI)!
 Use your imagination and start googling!